HappyHealthy Kitchen

 Meat, poultry, seafood and eggs

-- Choose lean meats and poultry or remove skin and fat when possible
+- Choose lean meats and poultry

 - Store raw meat separately from fruits, vegetables, and prepared foods